Cray-HPE/docs-csm/operations/configuration_management/Configuration_Management.md

 CFS configures nodes and images via a gitops methodology.
 All configuration content is stored in a version control service \(VCS\), and is managed by authorized system administrators.
 CFS provides a scalable Ansible Execution Environment \(AEE\) for the configuration to be applied with flexible inventory and node targeting options.

+**WARNING:** CFS is not fully supported for storage nodes in this release.

 ### Use Cases

 CFS is available for the following use cases on systems: